-Everything about Clos des Jacobins St. Emilion, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Clos des Jacobins St. Emilion with wine tasting notes and with wine and food pairing tips.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Clos des Jacobins Vineyards, Terroir, Grapes, Winemaking

-Serving and Decanting Clos des Jacobins with Wine and Food Pairings
+Serving Clos des Jacobins with Wine and Food Pairings

 Clos des Jacobins Wine Tasting Notes

 Flowers, incense, licorice, espresso, and red berries work together perfectly in the nose, and on the palate.
 The wine is medium-bodied, elegant, soft, and creamy in texture, finishing with silky tannins, and sweet, red fruits on the back end.
 Drink from 2025-2040.
 92-94 Pts.